Gaddafi's forces fire Scud missile, no injuries

 It was unclear what Gaddafi might have been targeting, the official said, without speculating about the motives behind a missile launch that came in the wake of recent rebel gains that have increased pressure on the Libyan leader.

-Gaddafi's ageing stockpile of Soviet-era Scud missiles, which have an estimated range of about 185 miles (300 km), were among the earliest targets of the NATO air campaign that began in March.
+Gaddafi's aging stockpile of Soviet-era Scud missiles, which have an estimated range of about 185 miles, were among the earliest targets of the NATO air campaign that began in March.

 Libyan rebels said on Monday they had seized a second strategic town near Tripoli within 24 hours, completing the encirclement of the capital in the boldest advances yet of their uprising against Gaddafi.